-CBD Extraction is the process of isolating and extracting Cannabidiol from the base marijuana plant material, using some form of solvent, such as hydrocarbon or ethanol– these solvents attach to the desired compound, allowing the unnecessary plant material to be washed away.
+CBD Extraction is the process of isolating and extracting Cannabidiol from the base cannabis plant material, using some form of solvent, such as hydrocarbon or ethanol– these solvents attach to the desired compound, allowing the unnecessary plant material to be washed away.

 With the passage of the 2018 Farm Bill, CBD is increasingly accessible to all Americans.
 It’s in teas.
 It’s in tinctures.
 It’s in chocolates, beauty products, balms… luxury products galore.
-These refined treats are the result of a refined CBD extraction process.
+These refined treats are the result of a refined and perfected CBD extraction process.

 You might have quite a few friends already singing the praises of CBD for pain relief, sleep aid, or mood enhancement.
 And in the growing number of US states with marijuana access, CBD is a trendy component for edibles, tinctures, topical balms, vapor oils, and a host of other THC-oriented products.

 As the cannabis industry booms and non-smoking cannabis products grow in popularity, so does CBD extraction technology.
 And the craft of cannabis extraction is hardly new.

 Cannabidiol (CBD) is one of more than 100 chemical compounds that exist naturally in cannabis plants.

 Is it psychoactive?
 No. It doesn’t induce the euphoria, memory loss, or other goofy effects that people often associate with marijuana high.
 For that, you’d need THC (tetrahydrocannabinol), which is psychoactive.
 Neurologically speaking, CBD and THC activate cannabinoid receptors in the nervous system that trigger relaxation and comfort.
 In turn, these receptors create endocannabinoids, which regulate appetite, sleep, mood, memory, among others.

 According to the World Health Organization, CBD is neither addictive nor toxic in high dosage.